gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.Ticket.md

 > `optional` **assigned\_to**: `any`

-- Details of support staff to whom ticket is assigned
+- Details of support staff to whom ticket is assigned.

 ***